trinhlehainam/Isekaijitaku/forgejo/actions/uwp/README.md

 ### Adding File Type Associations

-To add file type associations to your app:
+To add file type associations to a specific application:

 ```powershell
 # Load the manifest